πŸ“ŠRiskSizer

 Balance: $10,000.
 Risk: 1% = $100.
 BTC entry: $65,000.
 Stop-loss: $63,500.

-If price drops to $63,500 โ you lose exactly $100 (1% of balance).
-If it rises to $68,000 (R:R 1:2) โ you make $200.
+If price drops to $63,500 and your stop-loss fills at that level, the loss is approximately $100 (1% of balance).
+In practice, slippage or a price gap may cause a slightly different fill.
+If it rises to $68,000 (R:R 1:2) β€” you make approximately $200.

 Stock Example